How to attract bats to your backyard

 I want to put up a bat house, but I’m worried about rabies.

 We completely understand your concern about rabies and bats.
-The truth is that any wild mammal can carry rabies (so the squirrels in your yard, raccoons, foxes, rabbits etc.).
+The truth is that any wild mammal can carry rabies (so the squirrels in your yard, raccoons, foxes, etc.).
 Bats do not carry or have rabies any more than any other wild mammals.
 The main thing to remember is that if you see a bat on the ground it’s best to use common sense (like you would with any wild animal).
 Tell your kids to come get you and not try to touch them or pick them up.
-If you do pick them up and take them to a rehabber you want to be sure to wear gloves the whole time.
+If you do pick them up and take them to a rehabber you want to be sure to wear thick gloves the whole time.
 The benefits of having a bat house far outweigh the very small risk of having a rabid bat in your yard.
 They eat lots of bugs (including mosquitos) and are very important for our ecosystem.
 Bats are losing roost sites everyday due to human disturbances and urbanization, so providing a bat house is a great way to help them!

 Why do you no longer recommend the single chamber bat house?